nileshsarkarRA/nileshsarkarRA/README.md

 - 🎓 **AI-Powered Physics Tutor** – Making complex physics concepts simple with instruction-tuned LLMs
 - 🖼️ **Image Generation with Stable Diffusion** – Experimenting with creative AI visuals
 - 🗣️ **Language Modeling for Underrepresented Indian Languages** – Helping bridge linguistic gaps with AI
+- 🤖 **Agentic RAG Chatbot with Streamlit and LangGraph** - An advanced Retrieval-Augmented Generation (RAG) chatbot featuring an agentic workflow powered by LangGraph.
+Users can upload a PDF and ask questions about its content via a Streamlit interface.
+If the answer isn't found in the document, the agent can search the web automatically.

 ## 🛠️ Tech Stack
 🐍 Python | C++ | TensorFlow | PyTorch